 Everyone likes to live in a clean and healthy home, right..??
 Of course, so we work hard to keep our homes clean and safe for our families.
-And when we get out our arsenal of products to give our homes a really good clean…we think we’re doing a good thing.
-But maybe we’re not.
-Wait.
-Whaaat..??
-How can that be??
+And when we get out our arsenal of products to give our homes a really good clean, we could be forgiven for assuming they are non-toxic cleaning products!!
+But maybe we should look again.

 As it happens, some of the cleaning products we use to sanitise, whiten and de-grease our clothes, surfaces and dishes are actually a primary source of indoor air pollution; polluting the very air we breathe and the water that we wash away down the sink.
 Some of the products we use can irritate our skin or our respiratory system and worse…

 If you take a look in your cleaning cupboard and read some of the labels, you might be shocked at what you discover.
 Some of your everyday cleaning products might display warnings like ‘Irritant’, ‘Corrosive’ or ‘May give off dangerous gas if mixed with other products’.